 Based at the Bexar County Courthouse, streamlines the service engagement process for domestic violence victims and perpetrators involved with the judiciary and legal system, CPS, and the military.

-Psycho-educational parenting group exploring how experiencing Domestic Violence affects one's ability to parent and how exposure to it impacts children.
+Psycho-educational parenting program exploring how domestic violence affects one’s ability to parent and how exposure to DV impacts children’s development and behaviors.

 For more information, call the administration office at 210-930-3669.

-Provides a variety of services suited to meet the developmental and emotional needs of each child at both our residential and non-residential facilities.
+Provides various services suited to meet each child's developmental and emotional needs at our residential and non-residential facilities.

 Play therapy techniques are used in individual and group counseling that is offered to help children process and heal from domestic violence.